 - 1. Stop all LCA processes that are running.
 If there are any LCA processes that are running when you begin the installation, the installation process will stop, and not restart until you have stopped those processes (see Step 4). - 2.
 On the Management Framework product CD in the appropriate management\layer/ lca/<operating\system> directory, locate a shell script called install.sh. - 3.
-Type the file name at the command prompt, and press Enter. - 4.
-Type Enter.
+Type the file name at the command prompt, and press Enter.

+- 4. Type Enter.
 This action will have one of the two following results. - If there are any LCA processes still running, you must exit from the installation and have to stop these processes before you can restart it. - Otherwise, you continue with the installation. - 5.
-Press Enter to not install GDA with LCA (the default), or type y to install it. - 6.
-To specify the hostname for this LCA, do one of the following: - Type the name of the host, and press Enter. - Press Enter to select the current host. - 7.
-Enter the Configuration Server host name, and press Enter. - 8.
-Enter the Configuration Server network port, and press Enter. - 9.
-Enter the Configuration Server user name, and press Enter. - 10.
-Enter the Configuration Server password, and press Enter. - 11.
-To specify the destination directory, do one of the following: - Press Enter to accept the default. - Enter the full path of the directory, and press Enter. - 12.
+To specify the hostname for this LCA, do one of the following: - Type the name of the host, and press Enter. - Press Enter to select the current host. - 6.
+Enter the Configuration Server host name, and press Enter. - 7.
+Enter the Configuration Server network port, and press Enter. - 8.
+Enter the Configuration Server user name, and press Enter. - 9.
+Enter the Configuration Server password, and press Enter. - 10.
+To specify the destination directory, do one of the following: - Press Enter to accept the default. - Enter the full path of the directory, and press Enter. - 11.
 If the target installation directory has files in it, do one of the following: - Type 1 to back up all the files in the directory, and press Enter.
-Then specify the path to which you want the files backed up, and press Enter.

-- Type 2 to overwrite only the files in this installation package, and press Enter.
+Then specify the path to which you want the files backed up, and press Enter. - Type 2 to overwrite only the files in this installation package, and press Enter.
 Then type y to confirm your selection, and press Enter.
 Use this option only if the application already installed operates properly. - Type 3 to erase all files in this directory before continuing with the installation, and press Enter.
 Then type y to confirm your selection, and press Enter.